mdlopresti/loom/README.md

 > **⚠️ Alpha Software**: This project is under active development and is not yet production-ready.
 APIs may change without notice, and there may be bugs or missing features.
 Use at your own risk.
 Contributions and feedback are welcome!

+### Agent Agnostic

+Loom is designed to work with any AI coding agent that supports the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).
+The Warp MCP server provides a standardized interface for agent communication — your agents just need to call the MCP tools to participate in the Loom ecosystem.

 > **Loom** (noun): A device for weaving thread into fabric.
 In this project, it weaves AI agents into collaborative systems.

 ## Components